Indigenous community engagement

 UAC, Yapug & Entry Program Talks

-This program is delivered at school and informs students of their tertiary options whether they are taking ATAR or non-ATAR subjects.
+This program is delivered at school and informs students of their tertiary options whether they are taking Selection Rank (SR) or non-Selection Rank (SR) subjects.
 Students gain information on Yapug Aboriginal and Torres Strait Islander Enabling Program, the Aboriginal and Torres Strait Islander Entry Program and UAC admission.